DataTalksClub/datatalksclub.github.io/_people/zhamakdehghani.md

 ---

-Zhamak Dehghani is a director of technology at ThoughtWorks, focusing on distributed systems architecture --- big data and operational systems -- in the enterprise.
-She’s a member of the company’s Technology Advisory Board and contributes to the creation of ThoughtWorks’s Technology Radar.
-She is an advocate for decentralization of all things - architecture, data and ultimately power.
+Zhamak Dehghani is a director of technology at Thoughtworks, focusing on distributed systems and data architecture in the enterprise.
+She’s a member of multiple technology advisory boards including Thoughtworks.
+Zhamak is an advocate for the decentralization of all things, including architecture, data, and ultimately power.
 She is the founder of data mesh.